tbluepenguin4/builder-linux/README.md

 Builder GNU/Linux is a personal Linux distribution based on Debian 13 (Trixie), designed to be minimal, manual, and optimized for software development.
 Instead of targeting a wide audience, Builder is built around my own workflow, providing a clean environment with custom tools and scripts that evolve alongside the project.

 ---

+> [!WARNING]
+> Builder GNU/Linux is currently in an early development stage (0x00).
+> Expect bugs, missing features, and frequent changes.

+---
 # Goals

 - Keep the system lightweight.